gcgov/framework/readme/mongodb.md

 Embedded objects **cannot** be saved as top level documents in a collection.
 If you wish to both embed an object and store it in its own collection, it must be defined as a model.
-There are important caveats to this approach that you must be aware of to correctly handle saving embedded models (TODO: add section about how to manage this - save embedded item to update collection and embedded object vs saving the parent object won't cascade update).
+There are important caveats to this approach that you must be aware of to correctly handle saving embedded models (see 'Attributes for Embedding Models' section).

 ```php
 namespace \app\models\component\address;